 Located in Fulton, Kentucky, USA, and operating on approximately 32 hectares of land, the plant specializes in the treating of railway ties.
 The facility includes two pressure treating cylinders for oilborne preservatives, providing an annual treating capacity of approximately 130,000 cubic metres.
-The plant also includes a crosstie and switch tie mill capable of processing 1 million ties annually, a maintenance facility and offices for production and wood procurement personnel.
+The plant also includes a crosstie and switch tie mill and a pre-plating line capable of processing 1 million ties annually, a maintenance facility and offices for production and wood procurement personnel.